horker/import-csv2/docs/Import-Csv2.md

 ## DESCRIPTION
 This cmdlet reads a file or a pipeline stream, parses its content as the CSV format and returns the resultant objects in several formats.

-Compared to the built-in `Import-Csv` cmdlet, this cmdlet provides greater flexibility in parsing, better performance and memory efficiency.
+Compared to the built-in `Import-Csv` cmdlet, this cmdlet provides greater flexibility in parsing and supports efficient object formats.

 This cmdlet is built on top of CsvHelper, the well-known .NET library for reading or writing CSV files.